The Annual Apology

-6) Like last year, I'll be doing a review per day for ViewLondon's sister site ViewEdinburgh.co.uk, but I'll also be posting links to them here, along with potted reviews of basically everything I see while I'm up here.
-Aiming to manage more than seven days of blogging this year but, well, I say that every year.
+3) Like last year, I'll be doing a review per day for ViewLondon's sister site ViewEdinburgh.co.uk, but I'll also be posting links to them here, along with potted reviews of basically everything I see while I'm up here.
+Aiming to manage more than three days of blogging this year but, well, I say that every year.
 Still, hope springs eternal and all that.

-7) And finally, the same bit of pedantry as last year.
+4) And finally, the same bit of pedantry as last year (and the year before).
 In previous years, I've called the first day of press screenings "Day One", but that's confusing when the festival actually starts a day later.
-Last year, I called the first day of screenings "Day Zero" and no-one died, so I'm doing the same again this year.
-Next year I won't even bother mentioning it.
-(Though I should also acknowledge, again, that yes, I stole the idea from the Empire Cannnes blogs).
+In 2008 and 2009 I called the first day of screenings "Day Zero" and no-one died, so I'm doing the same again this year.

 5) With Budget Backpackers, the newly-discovered sockets in Monbodo and my genius system for sneakily using the power sockets in the FilmHouse, I think I may have found the Holy Grail of quiet places to work with both sockets and free wi-fi.
 Whether this translates into actual productivity remains to be seen.